PERSONAL INJURY LAWYER

 How Can an Unqualified Truck Driver Cause an Accident?

-Because commercial trucks are so large and heavy, even the slightest mistake carries the potential for a catastrophic accident.
-Common mistakes made by unqualified truck drivers include:
+Because commercial trucks are so large and heavy, even the slightest mistake carries the potential risk of a catastrophic accident.
+Common mistakes made by hiring unqualified truck drivers include:

 - Lack of awareness about crucial safety regulations